 There are time restrictions as to when you can file your Consent Orders.
 An Application (Consent Orders) for a property and financial settlement must be filed within 12 months from the date of a divorce order taking effect.
 For a de facto relationship, an Application must be filed within 2 years from the date of separation.

 If you are out of time, you can still seek leave from the Family Court by including an order that you consent to making the orders out of time.

 You are not required to attend Court as the Application is reviewed administratively by a Registrar of the Family Court.
 You are not required to seek independent legal advice – this is optional.

 At The Legal Drafter we make your Application for Consent Orders an easy and straightforward process.
-Our fixed fee service of $897 provides you with the price in advance so you can decide for yourself if you can afford the cost before you make the decision to buy.
+Our fixed fee service of $897 provides you with the price in advance so you can decide for yourself if you can afford the cost before you make the decision to use our services.

 Unfortunately, law firms are unable to provide fixed fees because they rely on billable hours.
 This means you won’t know how much your Application for Consent Orders will cost you, and this could range between $5,000 and $15,000.